Replacing Missing Teeth

 There is a direct relationship between your oral health and your general health and well-being.
 A missing tooth can affect your speech, bite and eating habits.
 In fact, the spaces that remain after a tooth is lost results in your reliance on the remaining teeth, increasing the incidence of premature wear, damage, or loss of the remaining dentition.
 Headaches and/or jaw pain can also result from tooth loss.

 The natural consequence of missing teeth is the gradual deterioration of the bone in the jaw.
 Generally, patients can lose up to 25% of their supporting jaw within the first year after tooth loss.
 Dental implants are superior alternatives to missing teeth as they mimic the design of natural teeth.
-Implants safeguard and preserve bone height and structure, oral health and appearance.
-Dr. Shroyer and your general dentist will provide you with options for restoring your smile.
+Implants safeguard and preserve bone height and structure, oral health, and appearance.
+Dr. Shroyer or Dr. Moore and your general dentist will provide you with options for restoring your smile.

 Contact Us Today To Schedule Your Care!